brimstone/projectbuilder/README.md

 user@host:project$ ${PROJECTBUILDER}/make
 ```

-This sets up a super simple `Makefile`.
-This can also be setup manually:
+This sets up a super simple `Makefile` in the local project.
+This can also be
+setup manually by including this project's `Makefile` at the end of the local
+`Makefile`:

 ```
 include ${PROJECTBUILDER}/Makefile